-We are going to have a look at the various ways of measuring software size
+We take a have a look at the various ways of measuring software size

 There are three common ways of measuring software size: counting lines of code , counting user stories, and counting function points.